-You can find bounSky on its own website – with a user guide, troubleshooting and FAQs – or you can just grab the latest MSI from the TechNet Gallery as well.
+You can find bounSky on its own website – with a user guide, troubleshooting and FAQs.
 The latest release is always signed by the certificate I’m generously provided by the wonderful people at DigiCert who support the MVP community.

 thank you very much for your offer.
 Unfortunately, the link for the Lync 2010 version is not working anymore.
 Is there a way to receive this setup on a different channel?